Understanding Neck Injuries and How Iron Neck Can Aid in Recovery

 2. Headache Prevention

-be triggered or exacerbated by anxiety and stress in the neck and upper back.
+Many headaches, particularly tension, can be triggered or exacerbated by anxiety and stress in the neck and upper back.
+Strengthening the neck muscles can alleviate this tension, reducing the frequency and severity of headaches.

 3. Improved Posture

-posture prevents aches and pains and helps convey confidence and
+A strong neck supports better posture.
+Good posture prevents aches and pains and helps convey confidence and self-assuredness.
+Proper neck and spine alignment can enhance physical and psychological well-being.

 4. Enhanced Range of Motion